-- 45. My priority for learner component funding is to see TEOs demonstrate how they will deliver results for learners (including, where relevant, in supporting employers who deliver work-based learning) by committing to: - a. addressing racism, bias and low expectations that impact VET learners and their whānau; - b. strengthening mechanisms to hear and act on VET learner voice and understand the views of whānau and communities about VET; - c. reducing barriers for VET learners, particularly in accessing work-based learning, and supporting them to be successful in VET; and - d. ensuring VET teaching and learning meets learner, employer and industry needs, and delivers skills relevant for the workplace. - 46.
-Achieving this will mean TEOs and employers have the necessary capabilities, capacities and relationships to enrol and support learners, particularly those who have traditionally been underserved by the VET system, to be successful in VET qualifications, particularly those with significant elements of work-based learning. - 47.
-Over time, I expect this behaviour to result in a VET system where learners, particularly those who have traditionally been underserved by the VET system: - a. are well supported by TEOs and employers to enrol in, and complete, VET qualifications; - b. have increased enrolment rates in qualifications with significant elements of work-based learning; and c. have increased qualification completion rates across all VET qualifications.
+- 43. My priorities for learner component funding are for TEOs to build capability and demonstrate how they will deliver results for learners (including, where relevant, in supporting employers who deliver work-based learning) by committing to: - a. addressing racism, bias and low expectations that impact VET learners and their whānau; - b. strengthening mechanisms to hear and act on VET learner voice and understand the views of whānau and communities about VET; - c. reducing barriers for VET learners, particularly in accessing work-based learning, and supporting them to be successful in VET; and - d. ensuring VET teaching and learning meets learner, employer and industry needs, and delivers skills relevant for the workplace. - 44.
+Over time, I expect TEOs will develop capability and capacity so that learner: - a. are well supported by TEOs and employers to enrol in, and complete, VET programmes; - b. have increased enrolment rates in programmes with significant elements of work-based learning; and - c. have increased qualification completion rates across all VET qualifications.